ejpsoil/soildata-assimilation-guidance/docs/tools/tarql.md

 =================================

-The basic idea behind `tarql` is to develop a `CONSTRUCT` SPARQL query that instead of executing agains a triple store is executed against a CSV file.
+The basic idea behind `tarql` is to develop a `CONSTRUCT` SPARQL query that instead of executing against a triple store is executed against a CSV file.
+The result is a knowledge graph that may itself be deployed to a triple store or outright published on the web.

 Install
 -------